-If you have an LRAP loan due back to the University, a Perkins loan held by the University of California, or a Bar Study loan, the UC System has implemented some changes to mirror the CARES Act as much as possible.
+If you have an LRAP loan due back to the University, a Perkins loan held by the University of California, or a Bar Study loan, the UC System has implemented some changes to mirror the COVID payment pause as much as possible.
 All late fees and interest will be waived from April 15, 2020 – May 1, 2022.
 You can request an administrative forbearance so that no payments will be due through at least May 1, 2022.
 Administrative forbearances will automatically be applied to past due accounts.
 If you are not able to make payments, please contact Heartland ECSI to request a forbearance or deferment, or use this form.

 If you have a defaulted federal student loan (federally-held Direct or FFEL loans), the Department of Education has stopped requests to withhold wages, tax refunds, and Social Security benefits, effective March 13.
 The DOE has also instructed private collections agencies to stop reaching out to borrowers.
 If you have a loan in delinquent or default status, please reach out to us for assistance.
-You can read the related section of the CARES Act here.

-The Dep’t of Ed is calling the new improvement a “Limited Waiver Opportunity.”
-Made under the Department’s executive authority during an emergency, the waiver will be in place until October 31, 2022.
-The waiver will allow borrowers to receive PSLF credit for all payments made while working full-time for a PSLF-qualifying employer, regardless of federal loan type or payment plan.
+On October 6, 2021, the Department of Education announced new improvements to the Public Service Loan Forgiveness program to restore the promise of PSLF.
+The temporary PSLF waiver was in place until October 31, 2022.
+The waiver allows borrowers to receive PSLF credit for all payments made while working full-time for a PSLF-qualifying employer, regardless of federal loan type or payment plan.
 This includes loan types and repayment plans that were previously not eligible for PSLF, and payments that were late or not made in the full amount due.